fahadahmadansari111/mmsrandassociates/README.md

 ## Project Overview
-This is a landing page of a fictional accounting firm called "EdgeLedger."
-It makes heavy use of flexbox and responsive design.
+This is a landing page of a CA firm called "MMSR and Associates" It makes heavy use of flexbox and responsive design.

-To view app, download the files to your desktop and open "index.html" or click <a href="https://envincebal.github.io/accounting-firm/">HERE</a>.
+The website can be viewed on mmsrandassociates.tk

+This is still a work in progress